uyuni-project/uyuni-rfc/accepted/uyuni-microos-salt-ssh.md

 # Motivation
 [motivation]: #motivation

-Uyuni users want feature parity of TU minions to non-TU minions.
-Currently, Uyuni users can use the Salt, Salt SSH, or Salt SSH Proxy methods to control their deployed non-TU minions.
-However, for TU minions, SSH management does not work.
+Uyuni users want feature parity of contact methods between TU minions and non-TU minions.
+Currently, users can use the Salt, Push via SSH (Salt SSH), or Push via SSH tunnel (Salt SSH proxy) contact methods to control their deployed non-TU minions.
+However, for TU minions, we support only the Salt method.

-Enabling Salt SSH for TU minions is crucial, for example, for partially air gapped environments, where system administrators can provide a trusted bridge (SSH proxy) for Uyuni to reach the TU minion and update it as necessary.
+Enabling Salt SSH for TU minions is important, for example, for partially air gapped environments, where system administrators can provide a trusted bridge (SSH proxy) for Uyuni to reach the TU minion and update it as necessary.

 # Detailed design
 [design]: #detailed-design